 The random assignment process makes estimation of causal effects straightforward.
-The primary approach compares treated children (those that received the intervention) to untreated children (those that did not) across a wide variety of outcomes.
-To conduct inference, I compute Huber-White standard errors that are robust to heteroskedasticity (White 1980).
-Although these standard errors are asymptotically consistent, the samples are quite small - some groups contain as few as 10 individuals.
-The Huber-White standard errors may therefore be misleading, particularly since the underlying data is distributed non-normally in some cases.
-To address this concern, I calculate p-values that do not rely on asymptotic theory or distributional assumptions.
+The primary approach compares treated children (those who received the intervention) to untreated children (those who did not) across a wide variety of outcomes.
+To conduct inference, Huber-White standard errors that are robust to heteroscedasticity (White 1980) are computed.
+Although these standard errors are asymptotically consistent, the samples are quite small-some groups contain as few as 10 individuals.
+Thus the Huber-White standard errors may be misleading, particularly because the underlying data are distributed nonnormally in some cases.
+To address this concern, we calculate p values that do not rely on asymptotic theory or distributional assumptions.

-Instead of a standard t-test, I implement a variant of the non-parametric permutation test (cf. Efron and Tibshirani 1993).
+Instead of a standard t test, we implement a variant of the nonparametric permutation test (Efron and Tibshirani 1993).
 This procedure computes the null distribution of the test statistic under minimal assumptions: random assignment and no treatment effect.
-For a given sample size N_k , the procedure is implemented as follows:
+For a given sample size $N_k$ , the procedure is implemented as follows:

-- 1. Draw binary treatment assignments z_i^ from the empirical distribution of the original treatment assignments without replacement. - 2.
-Calculate the t-statistic for the difference in means between treated and untreated groups. - Repeat the procedure 100,000 times and compute the frequency with which the simulated t-statistics which have expectation zero by design exceed the observed t-statistic.
+1. Draw binary treatment assignments $z_i^$ from the empirical distribution of the original treatment assignments without replacement.

+2. Calculate the t statistic for the difference in means between treated and untreated groups.

+3. Repeat the procedure 100,000 times and compute the frequency with which the simulated t statistics-which have expectation zero by design-exceed the observed t statistic.

-If only a small fraction of the simulated t-statistics exceed the observed t-statistic, reject the null hypothesis of no treatment effect.
+If only a small fraction of the simulated t statistics exceed the observed t statistic, then reject the null hypothesis of no treatment effect.
 This procedure tests the sharp null hypothesis of no treatment effect, so rejection implies that the treatment has some distributional effect.
-Formally, the two required assumptions are:
+Formally, the two required assumptions are as follows:

-- Random Assignment: Let y{i0} be the outcome for individual i when untreated and y{i1} be the outcome for individual i when treated (we only observe either y{i0} or y{i1}).
-Random assignment implies {y{i0}, y{i1} ⊥ z_i}. - 2.
-No Treatment Effect: $y{i0} = y{i1} \forall i$
+• Random assignment: Let $y{i0}$ be the outcome for individual i when untreated, and let $y{i1}$ be the outcome for individual i when treated.
+(We only observe either $y{i0}$ or $y{i1}$ .)
+Random assignment implies that $\{y{i0}, y{i1} \perp z_i\}$ .

+• No treatment effect: $y{i0} = y{i1} \forall i$ .

 Note that no assumptions regarding the distributions or independence of potential outcomes are needed.
-This is because the randomized design itself is the basis for inference (Fisher 1935), and pre-existing clusters cannot be positively correlated with the treatment assignments in any systematic way.
+This is because the randomized design itself is the basis for inference (Fisher 1935), and preexisting clusters cannot be positively correlated with the treatment assignments in any systematic way.
 Even if the potential outcomes are fixed, the test statistic will still have a null distribution induced by the random assignment.
-Since the researcher knows the design of the assignment, it is always possible to reconstruct this distribution under the null hypothesis of no treatment effect, at least by simulation if not analytically.
-Thus, this test always controls Type I error at the desired level (Rosenbaum 2007).
+Because the researcher knows the design of the assignment, it is always possible to reconstruct this distribution under the null hypothesis of no treatment effect, at least by simulation if not analytically.
+Thus this test always controls type I error at the desired level (Rosenbaum 2007).

-For binary y_i , this test generally converges to Fisher's Exact Test.
-However, it differs slightly from Fisher's Exact Test in that Fisher's test rejects for small p-values while this test rejects for large t-statistics.
-This test is also similar to bootstrapping under the assumption of no treatment effect (Simon 1997); the only difference is that the resampling is done without replacement rather than with replacement.
+For binary $y_i$ , this test generally converges to Fisher's exact test; however, it differs slightly from Fisher's exact test in that Fisher's test rejects for small p values, whereas this test rejects for large t statistics.
+This test is also similar to bootstrapping under the assumption of no treatment effect (Simon 1997), with the only difference that the resampling is done without replacement rather than with replacement.
 This highlights the fact that the variance in the test statistic's null distribution arises from the randomization procedure itself rather than from unknown variability in the potential outcomes.

-The reported p-values are correct for tests conducted in isolation, but they do not address the issue of multiple inference.
+The reported p values are correct for tests conducted in isolation, but they do not address the issue of multiple inference.
 Because each study examines hundreds of outcomes, some outcomes should display significance even if no effect exists.
 Furthermore, the small samples ensure that significant results are necessarily of notable magnitude.